CameronJRAllan/eTree-Browser/README.md

 ## Versioning

-This project is yet to reach a stable version and any use should be on the basis of expecting the occasionally blip.
+This project is yet to reach a stable version and any use should be on the basis of expecting the occasional blip.

 ## Authors